Josh Holmes (video game designer)

 At 343 Industries, Holmes worked on Halo: Reach, before becoming creative director for Halo 4 after replacing the previous director.
-For Halo 5: Guardians, he served as a producer.
+For Halo 5: Guardians, he served as a studio head.
 Holmes left 343 in 2016 to pursue a career in independent game development, and founded Midwinter Entertainment.

 Biography

 Early career

 Holmes was born and grew up in British Columbia and attended Kitsilano Secondary School in Vancouver.
 He several years pursuing a career as a film actor in Los Angeles, including filming a television pilot.
 Frustrated by trying to make ends meet with side jobs, he looked for a career that interested him as much as acting.
 Having been a life-long gamer, he looked into game development.
 Interviewing with Electronic Arts, Holmes recalled he told them that he planned on being a game designer within five years.

 Holmes got his start working at Electronic Arts' campus in Burnaby, Canada, in 1995.
 He served as a game tester for sports games before being hired for game production.
 While there, he co-created the NBA Street series.
 His passion for storytelling was demonstrated when he worked on NBA Street as the lead designer, ensuring that even a sports game had a plot.

 When Holmes was tasked with helping a troubled wrestling game project, he and the team brainstormed "the concept of 'urban culture meets fighting and wrestling.'"
 The resulting game was Def Jam Vendetta, which was a critical and commercial success.
 After release, many ideas remained for another game, and early on in development the team decided the gameplay would move away from the wrestling found in the original and be shaped by combat from other fighting games and genres.
 In 2004, after finishing the sequel, Def Jam: Fight for NY, Holmes left Electronic Arts.

 Holmes co-founded Revolution Interactive, later Propaganda Games.
 Holmes pitched Disney Interactive on an adult-focused game studio, and Disney acquired the company shortly after it opened.
 While at Propaganda, Holmes worked on the reboot of the Turok first-person shooter game series, as well as a scrapped Pirates of the Caribbean game.
 In 2008, Holmes left Propaganda Games and Disney Interactive.